 The new Museum provides displays and interpretive exhibits on the history of flight and the development and growth of the aviation and aerospace industry in Southern California.
 Based on our heritage, the Museum will place heavy emphasis on the Douglas Aircraft Company and the history of the Santa Monica Airport.

-The new Museum features nearly 2 dozen aircraft chronicling the beginning of flight: from a replica Wright Flyer, all the way to the jet age, with the BD-5 micro jet and the FedEx 727 nose section.
+The new Museum features nearly 2 dozen aircraft chronicling the beginning of flight, from a replica Wright Flyer all the way to the jet age including a FedEx 727 nose section.
 The Museum also features a broad collection of aviation art, rare artifacts, and ephemera from famous aviators.
 The museum creates a hands-on interactive and education center for children that includes a T-33 cockpit trainer, and a Convair 240 nose.

 The Mezzanine of the new Museum features a replica of the Douglas Aircraft Company Executive Board room, and recreation of the office of Donald W. Douglas, Founder & Chairman of the Douglas Aircraft Company.
 The mezzanine also houses the new Museum Theater and Screening Room.